 MHA 510, MHA 511, MHA 520, MHA 531, MHA 536, MHA 551, MHA 555, MHA 556, MHA 566, MHA 575, MHA 580, MHA 582, and MHA 585

 Course material covers topics specific to the healthcare field including, but not limited to, effective organizational operations, healthcare systems, health policy, healthcare supply chain and inventory management or controlled substances, strategic leadership for differing healthcare settings, health promotion, legal and ethical foundations, managerial epidemiology and evidence based management, and financial issues specific to the healthcare industry, such as charge masters and relative value units, etc. Upon completion of the program, students are expected to be equipped to operate effectively in administrative roles in healthcare organizations.
 Special project assignments, case readings, presentations, and journal article reviews are an integral part of the curriculum.
-Delivery will be via synchronous and asynchronous methods.
+Course delivery may be via synchronous and asynchronous methods.

 A 2.7 GPA from the student’s undergraduate program is required for admission to the MHA program.
 Students with a 2.5-2.7 undergraduate GPA may enter as a Non-Declared student, following Graduate School Policies, and will be allowed to take up to 9 credit hours of MHA courses.
 At the end of the 9 credit hours, the student must hold a 3.0 GPA to be then admitted to the MHA program.
 Students not meeting the 3.0 GPA at the end of the 9 credit hours will not be allowed to take any other MHA courses.